When the clock is ticking on a deal, customers think they must act ASAP because they are running out of time.

-Using visuals elements is successful because they help grab the attention of the audience.
-People process this type of content much faster that's why seeing an actual clock helps understand that time is passing and they have to act now.
+Using visual elements is successful because they help grab the attention of the audience.
+People process this type of content much faster; that's why seeing an actual clock helps understand that time is passing and they have to act now.

-An email countdown timer is technically an animated GIF that counts down to a certain time in future.
+An email countdown timer is technically an animated GIF that counts down to a specific time in future.

-You can find great timers on Giphy to start with.
-These GIFs are very basic though and don't have the value of an in-live countdown timer.
+You can find great timers on Giphy, to start with.
+These GIFs are very basic though and don't have the value of a real-time countdown timer.
 So, you have some work to do.

 There are two ways of getting things done.